nextgraph-org/nextgraph-rs/README.md

 - ngd : binary executable of the daemon (that can run a broker, verifier and/or Rust services)
 - ngone : server for nextgraph.one (boostrap into the right app)
 - ng-app-js : contains the JS SDK, the web app, react app, and some node services
-- ng-app-native : all the native apps, based on Tauri
+- ng-app : all the native apps, based on Tauri, and the web app.
 - ng-wallet : keeps the secret keys of all identities of the user in a safe wallet

 ### Run